-Nearly 10 years ago, I visited the Yucatán Peninsula for the Día de los Muertos (Day of the Dead) festival and discovered a drink they called the michelada.
-It was a refreshing cocktail of sour, savory and salty flavors with brisk carbonation... just the thing for an afternoon of snorkeling, sunbathing and snacking on fresh fish tacos beside the sea.
+It was a zippy cold cocktail of sour, savory and salty and umami flavors with brisk carbonation… just the thing for an afternoon of snorkeling, sunbathing and snacking on fresh fish tacos beside the sea.

-Through much experimentation, I found that Clamato, a tomato-clam juice, makes the most balanced michelada.
-Unfortunately, Clamato is also made with high-fructose corn syrup — an additive I actively try to avoid.
+Through much experimentation, I found that Clamato, a tomato-clam juice, makes a very balanced michelada.
+Unfortunately, Clamato is also made with high-fructose corn syrup — an additive that I actively try to avoid.

 So go with Clamato if you can take the MSG and HFCS, or just use your favorite tomato juice.
 Standard V8 works fine and R.W.
 Knudsen also makes a nice vegetable blend without corn syrup, but their juice is pretty tart, so you may have to notch down the lime you’ll add to the michelada recipe to get the right flavor balance.

-One more thing: this is a salty drink.
-Maybe don't serve it to friends with sodium-sensitive hypertension, okay?
+One more thing: this is a salty drink, which is perfect for those sweaty summer days, but maybe avoid serving it to friends with sodium-sensitive hypertension, okay?

 A small bowl or dish of kosher salt (for salting the glass rim)